sapcc/maintenance-controller/README.md

       # name of the instance, which is used in the plugin chain configurations
       # do not use spaces or other special characters, besides the underscore, which is allowed
       name: transition
       # the configuration for the plugin.
-That block depends obviously on the plugin type
+That block depends on the plugin type
       config:
         key: transition
         value: "true"